jasonjgarcia24/price-dislocation/README.md

 This project models automated price dislocation calculations to identify arbitrage oppotunities between two Bitcoin exchanges.

 #### A summary of what's under the hood:
-Using the Jupyter notebook, this tool sorts through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
+Using Jupyter notebook, this tool sorts through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
 By applying three phases of financial analysis, the tool will determine if any arbitrage opportunities exist for Bitcoin.
 The three phase include:
 1. Collect the data.
 2. Prepare the data.
 3. Analyze the data.

 #### Methods for identifying arbitrage opportunities:
-Given this combination of provided and derived financials, we then determine the most suitable loans available by filtering on the following:
+The following is a generalized summary of this tool's functions for identifying arbitrage opportunities:
 1. Measure the arbitrage spread between the two exchanges by subtracting the lower-priced exchange from the higher-priced one.
-Then use a conditional statement to generate the summary statistics for each arbitrage spread, where the spread is greater than zero.
+Then generate the summary statistics for each arbitrage spread, where the spread is greater than zero.
 2. Calculate the spread returns by dividing the instances that have a positive arbitrage spread (that is, a spread greater than zero) by the price of Bitcoin from the exchange we’re buying on (that is, the lower-priced exchange).
 3. Determine the number of times the trades with positive returns exceed the 1% minimum threshold that you need to cover your costs.
 4. Generate the summary statistics of the spread returns that are greater than 1%.